 Mental health services are offered in schools, First 5 Neighborhoods for Learning, client homes, Interface Family Resource Centers and Interface community service sites.
-Referrals can be made by calling our Mental Health Intake Department at (805) 485-6114, ext.
+Referrals can be made by calling the Mental Health Intake Department at (805) 485-6114, ext.
 662. Most services are offered at no charge to the client.
-We accept Ventura County Medi-Cal and California Victims of Crime insurance.
+Interface accepts Ventura County Medi-Cal and California Victims of Crime insurance.
 Interface also provides services that are approved by Ventura County Probation Agency-Juvenile and Adult Services.
 Each client is matched with the most appropriate, available service for their needs based on an over-the-phone screening process.

 Standard of Practice

 Training and supervision are provided to therapists in proven individual, family and group therapies.
 Comprehensive assessments with the child, youth and primary caregiver are completed in the individual’s native tongue and at the pace most comfortable for the child, youth and family.
 If possible, we take into consideration issues of acculturation, literacy, cultural norms and the development of trust.
 Assessments create the foundation for child, youth and family involvement in treatment planning.
 Treatment plans are living documents, reviewed and updated as treatment goals are met.

 Interface Children & Family Services is a recommended site for Master’s student traineeship placements, as well as an organization recommended for employment to individuals in various stages of their careers as therapists.
 Clinical Supervisors are members of CAMFT or NASW with a variety of experience leading to well-developed clinical skills.
 Each supervisor complies with the California Board of Behavioral Science requirements to approve hours towards licensure.

 Partnership is a powerful thing!
 Ronald McDonald House Charities of Southern California has named us one of their Community Grants recipients to help fund our Child Abuse Treatment Programs.
 Together we’ll work to improve the lives of children and families in our area.